Property investors can save thousands of dollars by simply understanding the capital gains tax property six-year rule.

 Michael purchased a house in Brisbane and has lived in it for the past four years.
 It has been his official main residence for the entire period that he has owned it.

-Since then, he has been offered work placement in Perth for a two-year duration.
-He accepted the placement and moved to Perth and opted to live with his cousin.
-As a result, he did not treat any other home as his main residence.
-In the meantime, he has decided to rent out his own residence while he is away, to bring in some extra revenue.
+Since then, he has been offered a two-year work placement in Perth.
+He accepted the placement and moved to Perth, opting to live with his cousin.
+As a result, he does not treat any other home as his main residence.
+In the meantime, he has decided to rent out his own residence while he is away to bring in some extra revenue.

 After two years, he decided to move to Perth and sell his home in Brisbane permanently.
-Through the application of the capital gains tax property six-year rule, he was able to sell the property and claim the CGT exemption.
+By applying the capital gains tax property six-year rule, he was able to sell the property and claim the CGT exemption.

 Thanks to the six-year absence rule, he was not required to pay tax for capital gains.